You've never seen the city of Zurich like this

 If you want to explore the digital model, you need a little patience: calculating the 3D view is time-consuming.
 Depending on the performance of the computer, the display can be jerky.

 The basis for the reconstruction is a comprehensive scientific study by Annina Wyss Schildknecht from 2020, which analyzed over 200 sites.
-"We also included contributions from international researchers for the surrounding area as well as for agriculture and forest use," says Stephan Wyss, Head of Zurich City Archaeology.
+"We also included contributions from international researchers for the surrounding area as well as for agriculture and forest use," says Stephan Wyss, Head of City Archaeology Zurich.
 Recent excavations have also been incorporated.

 The model of Turicum is part of a total of six planned time periods with which the city of Zurich is documenting its architectural history in "Zurich 4D".
 In addition to the Roman period, reconstructions of the Neolithic period and the years 1500 and 1800 are already available.
 Two further eras are to follow by the end of 2026.